What are Reticular Veins?

 - Wear compression stockings: these help put gentle pressure on the leg veins to prevent blood from flowing backwards and promote better circulation

-If nothing eases the pain and reduces the appearance of your reticular veins, there are minimally-invasive cosmetic treatments available to help, such as sclerotherapy.
+If nothing eases the pain and reduces the appearance, there are minimally-invasive cosmetic reticular vein treatments available to help, such as sclerotherapy.
 Sclerotherapy involves injecting a solution via a very thin needle into affected veins to break down the abnormal structures and encourage better blood flow.

 Our board-certified vascular surgeons at VeinSolutions perform sclerotherapy for reticular veins frequently as a simple, in-office procedure.

 At VeinSolutions in Austin and Georgetown, we can help you love the look of your legs again!